-• More than 30 million MT of soybeans and soybean meal (including both GE and non-GE products);

-- 10 to 15 million MT of corn and corn-processing byproducts (GE and non-GE); - 2.5 to 4.5 million MT of rapeseed and rapeseed meal (GE and non-GE).
+- More than 30 million MT of soybeans and soybean meal (including both GE and non-GE products); - 10 to 20 million MT of corn and corn-processing byproducts (GE and non-GE); - 2.5 to 5 million MT of rapeseed and rapeseed meal (GE and non-GE).

-The share of EU imported GE products is estimated at 90 to 95 percent for soybean products, 20 to 25 percent for corn, and less than 20 percent for rapeseed.
+The share of EU imported GE products is estimated at 90 to 95 percent for soybean products, just over 20 percent for corn, and less than 25 percent for rapeseed.